 - Removal of the existing Seamus Rafter Bridge.

 - Construction of a new pedestrian bridge in the town centre.

 Scheme costs are estimated at between €40M and €45M.

-A video has been prepared for the 2018 public display.
-This video shows flooding that occurred in 2015 and shows a computer generated 3D fly through of the proposed works.
-This video can be seen below.
+The video below provides footage of flooding in Enniscorthy which occurred in 2015 and a computer generated 3D fly through of the proposed Scheme.